As an Amazon Associate we earn from qualifying purchases.

 White or light-colored bras can become see-through when they become wet.
 Thus, it is better to try it beforehand, splash some water, and see if it becomes transparent.

-Can I Wear a Bra As a Swimsuit?
+Can I Wear a Bra as a Swimsuit?

 Can You Swim in the Ocean With a Sports Bra?

 Sports bras are not ideal for swimming as the material can deteriorate quickly underwater.
-Moreover, the padded cup will soak the moisture, the metallic hooks will get rusted, and it will lower the lifespan of your bra.
+Moreover, the padded cup will soak the moisture, the metallic hooks will get rusted, and it will stretch out and lower the lifespan of your bra.
 Finally, the workout bra will not dry as quickly as a swimsuit and feel uncomfortable for longer.